elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 ## Conclusion
 We can see that Contex is a powerful and flexible tool for server-side SVG charting in Elixir.
 On top of that, it seamlessly integrates into our LiveView, accommodating real-time updates and even allowing us to attach `phx-click` events to chart elements.
 I hope to see the Contex library grow even further and encourage anyone reading to try it our and consider contributing.

 Beyond our look at Contex, we touched on a lot of LiveView concepts here.
 We took a look at how core/boundary application design comes into play in our LiveView features, we leveraged stateful components and saw how parent LiveViews can communicate to their child components and we wrote some nice, organized LiveView code that leveraged reducers to establish socket state.
-For a deeper dive into these concepts and more, don't forget to check out Pragmatic Bookshelf's upcoming LiveView book!
+For a deeper dive into these concepts and more, don't forget to check out Pragmatic Bookshelf's upcoming LiveView book, and keep an eye out for Elixir School's LiveView book give-away!

 ## Resources
 For a closer look at Contex: